FrontasticGmbH/catwalk/docs/tutorials/10_simple_tastic.md

 Custom Tastics need to be placed in the project directory they belong to.
 By convention the path `<project>/src/js/tastic/` holds all custom Tastics.
 Each Tastic requires its own sub-directory which is the *camelCased* tastic name.

-The `tastic.json` and `tastic.jsx` files must be named exactly like this in the Tastic directory.
+The tastic schema specification should always be named `tastic.json` for easier lookup.  **Note**: We originally recommended to name the entry point of a Tastic `tastic.jsx`.
+However, this caused a lot of confusion with imports that do not include a file extension suffix.
+Therefore we now recommend naming your Tastic entry point the same as the Tastic and append `...Tastic.jsx` to it.

 So if you start with the example from above, have a Project named `fall2018` and your customer ID is `year`, you should copy the files to:

-- `year_fall2018/src/js/tastic/myProductList/tastic.json`
+- `year_fall2018/src/js/tastic/productList/tastic.json`
-- `year_fall2018/src/js/tastic/myProductList/tastic.jsx`
+- `year_fall2018/src/js/tastic/productList/productListTastic.jsx`

-Note the Tastic identifier change to `myProductList` to avoid clashes with the original Tastics!

 ## Tastic Specification